 Improved nerve function.
 Nerve damage can cause pain, numbness, and tingling.
 Nerves usually take longer to repair themselves than other tissue and cold laser helps speed up nerve cell reconnection therefore more effective muscle healing.

 Results can be seen as quickly as one treatment; however, most conditions need 6 to 10 treatments.
-For chronic conditions the first several weeks treatments are 2 to 3 times weekly, then can work up to a maintenance treatment of every 2 to 6 weeks depending on the condition and the patient.
+For chronic conditions the first several week's treatments are 2 to 3 times weekly, then can work up to maintenance treatment every 2 to 6 weeks depending on the condition and the patient.